-Each state has its own individual process in place for handling workers’ compensation claims.
-If you develop an occupational illness or workplace injury in Pennsylvania, we’ve outlined the steps you’ll take for filing your claim below.
-We also have a handy chart showing the Pennsylvania workers’ compensation program statistics for the last five years, according to the Bureau of Labor Statistics.
+Important: We updated this article in October 2023 to make sure all info below is both current and correct.
+Each state has its own individual process in place for injured workers filing workers’ compensation claims.
+If you develop an occupational disease or work injury in Pennsylvania, learn the steps you’ll take to receive workers’ compensation benefits below.
+We also have a handy chart showing Pennsylvania workers’ compensation program data from recent years.

 How to File Your Pennsylvania Workers’ Compensation Claim

 According to the Pennsylvania Department of Labor & Industry, follow these steps to apply for workers’ compensation benefits:

 1. Notify your employer as soon as possible (but within 21 days) about your work related injuries.

 Fail to report it within 120 days, and Pennsylvania workers’ compensation law prevents you from drawing any benefits.